apache/nuttx/configs/README.txt

     This port does not support interrupts or a real timer (and hence no round robin scheduler)  Otherwise, it is complete.

+    NOTE: This target will not run on Cygwin probably for many reasons but first off because it uses some of the same symbols as does cygwind.dll.

 configs/c5471evm
     This is a port to the Spectrum Digital C5471 evaluation board.
 The C5471 is a dual core processor from TI with an ARM7TDMI general purpose